How Much Does An Interior Designer Really Cost?

 Some designers only charge by the hour, others charge by the hour with a markup on materials, offer a flat rate fee (fixed fee), work off the square footage of the project, or charge a percentage of the total overall project budget.
 What it comes down to is their experience.
 You are paying designers for how they use their knowledge to achieve the outcome you want.

-One of the best responses I have heard from another interior designer when a potential client complained about her design fees and asked how long it would take to design a kitchen was “17 years and as long as it takes me”
+One of the best responses I have heard from another interior designer when a potential client complained about her design fees and asked how long it would take to design a kitchen was “17 years and as long as it takes me”.
+This particular interior designer knew her worth.
+Her talent, knowledge, and years of experience was presented in her response.

 Below are the most common pricing models interior designers charge for their services in today’s market.